-REFERENCE TO ANNUAL TAXATION STATEMENT WHERE TO INCLUDE IN YOUR 2016 TAX RETURN FOR INDIVIDUALS (SUPPLEMENTARY SECTION) ITEM F Non-assessable Amounts CGT concession amount This represents the portion of discount capital gains of the Trust (calculated using the discount method) which is distributed but not required to be included in assessable income.
+REFERENCE TO ANNUAL TAXATION STATEMENT WHERE TO INCLUDE IN YOUR 2018 TAX RETURN FOR INDIVIDUALS (SUPPLEMENTARY SECTION) ITEM F Non-assessable Amounts 1 CGT concession amount This represents the portion of discount capital gains of the Trust (calculated using the discount method) which is distributed but not required to be included in assessable income.
 These amounts do not require an adjustment to the cost base of your units for capital gains tax purposes.
 Tax Exempt income This represents amounts that are referred to in subsection 104-71(1) of the Income Tax Assessment Act 1997 .
 Tax Deferred income Tax deferred amounts are non-assessable amounts which typically arise from depreciation and building allowance deductions or distributions of capital by the Trust.
 For capital gains tax purposes, you are required to adjust the cost base of your units in the Trust for the tax-deferred amounts distributed to you (other than distributions of CGT concession amounts).
 Generally, you are not required to include tax-deferred amounts in your tax return.
 However, you may need to recognise a capital gain in the current year to the extent that the tax-deferred amounts exceed the remaining cost base of your units in the Trust.
 As the capital gains tax rules are complex, you should seek professional advice in this regard.
 Tax Free income This generally represents income received by the Trust from certain Pooled Development Fund ("PDF") and infrastructure investments.

-ITEM Withholding tax G If you have not supplied a tax file number or claimed a relevant exemption from withholding, income tax at a rate of 49% (45% being the highest tax rate plus 2% Medicare levy plus the 2% Temporary Budget Repair Levy) will have been deducted for all income distributed to you by the Trust and the amount withheld would have been shown as "Withholding Tax" in your Annual Taxation Statement.
+REFERENCE TO ANNUAL TAXATION STATEMENT WHERE TO INCLUDE IN YOUR 2018 TAX RETURN FOR INDIVIDUALS (SUPPLEMENTARY SECTION) ITEM Withholding tax G If you have not supplied a tax file number or claimed a relevant exemption from withholding, income tax at a rate of 47% (45% being the highest tax rate plus 2% Medicare levy) will have been deducted for all income distributed to you by the Trust and the amount withheld would have been shown as "Withholding Tax" in your Annual Taxation Statement.
 You may be entitled to a credit for the amounts withheld, in which case the amount of the credit should be inserted at Box R of Question 13 on your tax return.

 IMPORTANT NOTICE This information has been prepared by BetaShares Capital Ltd (ACN 139 566 868 AFS Licence 341181) ("BetaShares").
 It is general information only and does not take into account your objectives, financial situation or needs.
 It should not be relied on as taxation advice.
-As taxation is complex and depends on your own circumstances, you should consult a registered tax agent or accountant when completing your tax return.
+As taxation is complex and depends on your own circumstances, you should seek professional advice when completing your tax return.
 This information was prepared in good faith and to the extent permitted by law BetaShares accepts no liability for any errors or omissions or any loss from reliance on it.